GongYi Home of Hope

 Ruth Esther Bell Trubute – Expectance

-You can also make comments of reflection right here on this page under “Write a Comment”
+You can also make comments of reflection right here on this page under “Write a Comment” below.

 Please feel free to leave your thoughts and memories on either of the above memorial pages for others to read and remember.
 Let’s celebrate the victory and overcoming nature of her character as we reflect on her amazing life, always lived for others!